blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: propName

-      the name of the property to set with the random value. **type** string
+      the name of the property to set with the random value.

+      :type: string

       If the generator and property types do not match, the assignment is ignored.